What to buy a cyclist for Christmas…

 Not sure which ones to get?
 We’re a fan of Vittoria latex inner tubes which we find more puncture resistant and roll faster as they have less rolling resistance.
 You can find them on Wiggle, here.

 26. Funky water bottle

-There’s not much to pick between bottles in terms of functionality, so why not go for ones with a cool design?
+There’s not much to pick between bottles in terms of functionality, but you may as well go for one with high customer ratings, right?

 27. Bike pizza cutter

 Estimated price: check Amazon

 If you’re after a funny bike gift or something perfect for a bicycle-themed Christmas stocking, a bike pizza cutter is ideal.
 They’re practical, and certainly make unique gifts for cyclists.

 While some novelty cycling gifts can end up in the dustbin within days, this is an exception to the rule.
 The blade is sharp – it actually does a decent job of cutting pizza – and it looks alright on a shelf.
 What’s more, we were given our pizza cutter by a friend about three years ago now – and it’s still in active use.
 So this natty little gift is even likely to last.
 What’s not to like?